 Working closely with the ACPHS Office of Institutional Advancement, the Council helps facilitate a variety of programs, activities, and communications to keep alumni connected to the College.
 These include: contributing to the Alumni News magazine, recruiting fellow classmates to attend alumni events, hosting Reunion Weekend activities, and assisting with special events on the Albany and Vermont Campuses.

-Members of the Alumni Council also play a large role in the lives of current ACPHS students by contributing to the Innovation Fund (formerly Annual Fund), participating in the Alumni-Student Mentoring Program and career networking events, and promoting the importance of future alumni involvement.
+Members of the Alumni Council also play a large role in the lives of current ACPHS students by contributing to the Students First Fund, participating in the Alumni-Student Mentoring Program and career networking events, and promoting the importance of future alumni involvement.

 Alumni Council Volunteer Board Members